How Well-Meaning Therapists Commit Racism

 “You speak good English.
 Where are you from?” (to a non-White client with no accent).
 This backhanded compliment sends the message that the client is not a real American.
 Asian Americans and Latino Americans are often assumed to be foreign-born, making such clients feel as if they are aliens in their own homeland.
 It may also communicate a belief that people from the client’s group typically lack proper education, refuse to assimilate, or are in the US illegally.

 “As a gay person, I know just what it’s like to be discriminated against because of race.”
 The therapist is engaging in over-identification, denying or minimizing his own potential bias because of assumed similarity.
 The therapist is saying, “Your racial oppression is no different than my form oppression, and therefore I can’t be a racist because I’m like you.”
-First of all, being gay is not the same as being Black (or Hispanic, or Asian); both may be difficult but not necessarily in the same way.
+First of all, being gay is not the same as being Black (or Hispanic, or Asian American); both may be difficult but not necessarily in the same way.
 Furthermore, anyone can be a racist, even a sexual minority, even someone who is in fact an ethnic or racial minority.
 No one is immune to the negative social messages (pathological stereotypes) that disproportionately denigrate people of color.
 The therapist’s statement actually proves that the therapist has no clue what it’s like to be a racial minority.

 “I’m sure you can cope with this problem as a strong Black woman.”
 Although potentially flattering, this form of idealization overestimates desirable qualities and underestimates limitations.
 A Black woman may be left feeling that she now has to live up the therapist’s expectations to be strong, and therefore cannot be free to share her weaknesses and vulnerabilities.
 In fact, the strong black woman archetype keeps many of us working multiple jobs, overcommitted to family responsibilities, and constantly in motion, resulting in problems like high blood pressure, binge eating disorder, and absolutely no time for ourselves.
 And when we have no time for ourselves, therapy is the first thing to go.